Manish9211Ram/CodeNexus/README.md

-# CodeNexus
- FinoTalk – AI-Powered Financial Chatbot
+# FinoTalk – AI-Powered Financial Chatbot
  FinoTalk is an advanced desktop application designed to simplify financial decision-making with the power of AI.
 It provides accurate, real-time answers to financial queries, making complex economic terms, tax laws, and investment options easy to understand.

 Key Features: